ArdanaCLM/manager-cloud-installer/README.md

 build_dist.sh -t

 build_dist.sh -t will create a cloudinstaller-{SHA}.tar file that can be untarred in another location.
-To run the application from that location, run "python" on lib/python2.7/site-packages/cloudinstaller/main.py
+To run the application from that location, run the venv copy of "python" on lib/python2.7/site-packages/cloudinstaller/main.py

 For example:
 cd /tmp
 mkdir cloudinstaller
 cd cloudinstaller
-cp <repo_location>/cloudinstaller-934A34.tar .
+cp <repo_location>/cloudinstaller-934A34.tgz .
-tar -xvf cloudinstaller-934A34.tar
+tar -xvf cloudinstaller-934A34.tgz
-python lib/python2.7/site-packages/cloudinstaller/main.py
+bin/python lib/python2.7/site-packages/cloudinstaller/main.py